cad324/Trend-Global/documents/design-journey.md

     - Identify a gold gemstone product.
   - **How did the user do?
 Did that meet your expectation?**
     - Eula hovered over the 14k/10k tab and navigated down to the "Plain Gold" dropdown, then the "Gemstone" dropdown
-    - this met my expectation, and it was clear how Eula's thought process was as she tried to complete the task
+    - this met our expectation, and it was clear how Eula's thought process was as she tried to complete the task
   - **User’s reaction / feedback to the design** (e.g., specific problems or issues found in the tasks)
     - Eula thought it was pretty clear for the most part, but didn't understand the difference between 14k/10k and Plain Gold.
 Thought it may have been better to switch, since plain gold is more general
   - **Your reflections about the user’s performance to the task**